MehrdadAlvandipour/Analogical-Rule-Mining-on-Knowledge-Graphs/README.md

 Enrich KB's with /similar_to links for better rule mining

 1. git clone this repo.
-2. Then inside it's folder, clone the tensorflow branch of OpenKE with the following command:
+2. Then inside it's folder, clone the tensorflow branch of OpenKE:

 ```shell
 cd Analogical-Rule-Mining-on-Knowledge-Graphs